anagnostop/gio-research/content/authors/xi-zhang/_index.md

 ### Short Introduction

-Xi Zhang is a doctoral student at Florida Institute of Technology.
-Her research interests include statistical learning theory, applications of machine learning in social media, cyber-security and the earth sciences.
+Xi Zhang received her Doctor of Electrical Engineering degree from Florida Institute of Technology in December 2024.
+Her research interests include statistical learning theory and applications of machine learning in social media, cybersecurity, and the Earth sciences.
+After graduation, she joined the [Learning Systems Group](https://www.ornl.gov/group/learning-systems) at Oak Ridge National Laboratory in Oak Ridge, TN.
+You can follow her on [LinkedIn](https://www.linkedin.com/in/xi-zhang-018294b0/).

 ### Professional Service

- - Reviewer for the following conferences: AISTATS2021, ICML2022 and NeurIPS2022.
+ - Reviewer for the following conferences: AISTATS 2021, ICML 2022 and NeurIPS 2022.
  - Reviewer for the following journals: IEEE Transactions on Cybernetics in 2021.
- - Volunteer for the following conferences: ICML2021.
+ - Volunteer for the following conferences: ICML 2021.